sanjas12/dotfiles/git/README.md

-## sanjas12 dotfiles-for vscode
+## sanjas12 dotfiles-for GIT
 ## Contents

-.gitignore copy to ~/.gitconfig (Windows - Bash) .gitconfig copy to ~/.gitconfig (Windows - Powershall)
+.gitignore copy to root project's folder

+.gitconfig copy to ~/.gitconfig (this is --global config)